Small business cash loans

 While this is a relatively new and innovative loan concept, there are still a few lenders offering small business cash loans and so it is worth comparing your options.
 Here are a few things to keep in mind when comparing business loan products:

-- Loan amount.
-As mentioned, the typical loan amount offered by small business cash lenders is $1,000 is $250,000.
-The loan amount you're approved for, however, will likely depend on your monthly business revenue.
+As mentioned, the typical loan amount offered by small business cash lenders is $1,000 to $250,000.
+However, the loan amount you're approved for will likely depend on your monthly business revenue.

-- Loan terms.
-The loan terms for this type of finance is considerably shorter than with other types of loans.
+The loan terms for this type of finance are considerably shorter than with other types of loans.
 You will usually be required to pay the loan back within one year, with some lenders requiring repayment within six months.
-Make sure you opt for loan terms that you can afford and that work with your business’ cash flow.
+Make sure you opt for loan terms that you can afford and that work with your business's cash flow.

-- Approval and turn-around time.
 Most small business cash lenders operate online, making for a quick and simple application process.
-You'll usually find out if you've been approved quite quickly, with some lenders able to tell you within minutes, and you can have the loan amount within your account within a matter of days.
+You'll usually find out if you've been approved quickly, with some lenders able to tell you within minutes, and you can have the money in your account within a matter of days.

-- Repayment schedule.
 The repayments schedule is usually determined on a case-by-case basis and so is harder to compare before you apply.
-Be sure to only agree to a schedule that will have the least impact to your business finances.
+Be sure to only agree to a schedule that will have the smallest impact on your business finances.

-- Fees.
 Depending on the lender you opt for, you will be charged certain fees for the loan.
-Check to see what fees you will be charged upfront for applying for the loan, as well as any ongoing fees in the form of interest or account-keeping fees.
+Check to see what fees you will be charged upfront for applying for the loan as well as any ongoing fees in the form of interest or account-keeping fees.

 How to apply for a small business cash loan

-You will need to meet specific criteria, set forth by each individual lender, to apply.
-This criteria will usually require you to:
+You will need to meet the following criteria, set forth by each individual lender:

 - Have been in business for a certain amount of time